 Who is linking to you

-Which keywords queries your site is appearing for in the SERPS
+Which keyword queries your site is appearing for in Google search results

 And much more...

 Add user to Google Search Console

 You can add someone to your GSC account as an owner, user or associate with varying permission levels.
 While an owner has full control over GSC properties, including adding or removing users, a user can only view all data and take some actions.
 In contrast, an associate is unable to view your GSC property directly but has authority to take some actions on your behalf.

 How to do it?
 On Search Console, under Settings -> Users and Permissions, click "Add User" and enter the email address of the person you want to add.
 That's it.